Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

         ){
-            toast("Sender multi wallet address field is required !",0) this.$refs.actionWalletAmount.innerHTML = "Failed"
+            toast("Sender multi wallet address field is required !",0) this.$refs.WalletTransferTokenOutput.innerHTML = "Failed"
             return
         }
         if (
-            this.$refs.actionWalletNotify.value == ""
+            this.$refs.actionWalletAmount.value == ""

         ){
             toast("Amount field is required !",0)